DrThomasAger/smile/README.md

 |                                 | **Perplexity**          | [Perplexity Labs](https://labs.perplexity.ai)                                 | [Playground — pplx-8b-online](https://labs.perplexity.ai/playground?model=pplx-8b-online)                                                                   |             ✓             |
 |            **Tools**            | **Cohere**              | [Cohere Chat (Playground)](https://dashboard.cohere.com/playground/chat)      | [Model Playground](https://dashboard.cohere.com/playground?model=command-r-plus-08-2024)                                                                    |             ✓             |

+# Why (: Smile and Not Another Markup?

+Traditional markup languages like YAML, JSON, and HTML were built for rigid data parsing, so even small mistakes—like a missing comma, misaligned space, or unclosed tag—cause them to fail, making them brittle for flexible prompt instructions. (: Smile was created specifically for prompt engineering, combining structure with forgiveness: indentation is optional, endings can be long for clarity or short for efficiency, and emoticon-based markers keep sections clear to both humans and models.
+The table below shows how each rigid rule in existing languages is transformed in Smile into a positive, flexible feature that improves instruction following and multi-turn consistency.

+Language	Rigid Rule (Not Adapted to Prompts)	Smile Comparison (Positive & Accurate) YAML	Requires exact indentation.
+One misplaced space or tab invalidates the structure.	(: Smile uses indentation only as an optional aid for nesting.
+It can help readability and improve instruction following, but is never mandatory.
+JSON	Strings must use double quotes, commas/brackets must be exact.
+A single missing character breaks the whole structure.	(: Smile can run in fully strict mode for parser-like behavior, but also allows freer natural text with [= literal blocks =] and optional delimiters.
+XML	Every tag must be explicitly closed, misnesting invalidates everything.	(: Smile has optional long or short endings: fully explicit for clarity, or compact (:)) for efficiency.
+Both are valid, by design.
+Markdown	Headings/lists require exact symbols.
+Missing syntax changes output or fails recognition.	(: Smile sections are always recognized by their emoticons, even if endings are short.
+Human and model can both infer meaning, preserving intent.
+HTML	Attributes and nesting order must be exact.
+Misquotes or mismatched tags break rendering.	(: Smile tolerates loose closures and varied nesting.
+It maintains clarity for the model without the brittleness of strict DOM rules.
+Smile	Not rigid, but structured.
+Can be strict for parsing or flexible for instruction following.
+Indentation, section length, and endings are all optional tools chosen by the prompt writer.
+Built for prompt engineering: expressive, positive, multi-turn consistent, and maintainable. (: Smile adapts structure to maximize comprehension for both humans and models.

 ## CoT Basic vs CoT (: Smile